shuklak13/Statistics/notes/MasterCheatsheet.md

 * Assumptions
 	* all parameters can be mapped onto a hyperspace with a meaningful distance function
 * Advantages
-	* Unsupervised Lazy-Learner - no model needs to be created, so no training time!
+	* Lazy-Learner - no model needs to be created, so no training time!
 	* Nonparametric - no assumptions about underlying data distribution
 * Disadvantages
 	* because all the computations are shifted from the training phase to the testing phase, the testing phase is more computationally expensive.